aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 ### 1. Create an S3 Bucket

+Amazon S3 can be used to host static websites without having to configure or manage any web servers.
+In this step you'll create a new S3 bucket that will be used to host all of the static assets (e.g. HTML, CSS, JavaScript, and image files) for your web application.

+#### High-Level Instructions

 Use the console or AWS CLI to create an Amazon S3 bucket.
-Keep in mind that your bucket's name must be globally unique.
-We recommend using a name like `wildrydes-yourname`.
+Keep in mind that your bucket's name must be globally unique across all regions and customers.
+We recommend using a name like `wildrydes-firstname-lastname`.
+If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>